isabelaalonso9/bugs-report/portfolio.md

-## Access the folder to get my BUG REPORT portfolio
+## Access files to get my BUG REPORT portfolio
-## bug-report-files
+## Page1-Bugs-report is the menu
+## Other pdf files are the bug reports.